camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 A conditional boundary event acts like an observer which is triggered if a specific condition is satisfied.
 If a variable is changed during the execution of an activity to which the boundary event is attached, the condition will be evaluated.
-That means the condition is only evaluated if a variable changes during the execution of the activity onto which the boundary event is attached.
+Like the other conditional events the boundary event will be evaluated at scope creation time, that means on starting of the attached activity.

 There is a difference between an interrupting and a non interrupting conditional event.
 The interrupting event is the default.
 The non-interrupting event leads to the original activity not being interrupted, the activity stays there.